LackOfMorals/queryAPIBenchmarks/README.md

 ### When using Threads or ThreadsSessions, I see error messages

 Likely caused when you use large values for the total number of test cycles.
 Lower the value of MAX_WORKERS which you can find in .env file at folder root.
 The default value is 4

+### When MAX_WORKER is increased and errors are shown, queryAPIBennchmarks appears to hang rather than exit

+Initial investigation suggests that the hang is due to waiting for each thread to exit before queryAPIBench itself exits.
+This is being further worked on to better manage this situation.
+Given that the errors are due to the value of MAX_WORKER, try using a lower value as a workaround.